PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

       - For ex.
         - For Historical IPS Report : `IPS Date: {Date of selected report}`
         - For Tax Return Details report: `Year: {Selected Year} {(Form number)}`
-        - For Historical Will / Historical Directives: `Historical Will/Directives Date: {Selected date in report criteria}`
   - Records are group by section in each table.
     - Sorting order: Section and records are shown on the page in the same order in which it was added.
     - On hover of records under section, shows hover effect.
 On hover, shows dragger icon and vertmore action menu at right side.